Ashish-Bind/React-Ecommerce/README.md

-# React Ecommerce
+# React E-commerce

-Ecommerce Website made using React.
+E-commerce Website made using React.
 For State Management Context API is used with useReducer hook.
 Item data is gathered using API with the help of Axios.

 ---